quentinmathieu/Cs2_switch_screen_VBS/README.md

 ![disable script](/images/disable.png)

-In the Startup tab, `right click` on 1_SwitchScreen.vbs and 2_SwitchScreen.bat and disable them
+In the Startup tab, `right click` on 1_SwitchScreen.vbs and 2_SwitchScreen.bat and disable them, then reboot

 ## Uninstall